-In evaluating the NdFeB magnet supply chain, the report also highlights the lack of major US presence in most steps except in rare earth mining, noting that in contrast, China is the only country with a presence in every upstream and downstream step of the NdFeB magnet value chain, controlling about 92 percent of the global NdFeB magnet and magnet alloy market.
-The report states that “[i]n 2021, the United States imported 75 percent of its sintered NdFeB magnet supply from China, with nine percent, five percent, and four percent coming from Japan, the Philippines, and Germany, respectively.”
-Additionally, the report highlights the fact that only one US company produces sintered NdFeB magnets, and their production is limited.
-The report also discussed ongoing efforts by the US government and private sector to invest in the domestic NdFeB magnet supply chain and potential opportunities for growth in demand.
+In evaluating the NdFeB magnet supply chain, the report also highlights the lack of major U.S. presence in most steps except in rare earth mining, noting that in contrast, China is the only country with a presence in every upstream and downstream step of the NdFeB magnet value chain, controlling about 92 percent of the global NdFeB magnet and magnet alloy market in 2020.1 The report states that “[i]n 2021, the United States imported 75 percent of its sintered NdFeB magnet supply from China, with nine percent, five percent, and four percent coming from Japan, the Philippines, and Germany, respectively.”
+Additionally, the report highlights the fact that only one U.S. company produces sintered NdFeB magnets, and their production is limited.
+The report also discussed ongoing efforts by the U.S. government and private sector to invest in the domestic NdFeB magnet supply chain and potential opportunities for growth in demand.

 - Engaging with allies to promote research and production of NdFeB magnets and technologies, encourage intellectual property licensing, and cooperate on foreign investment review mechanisms;

 - Bolstering the domestic NdFeB magnet industry through domestic policies and investments, including through tax credits; the Defense Production Act (“DPA”); Export-Import Bank financing; other federal funding mechanisms such as the Bipartisan Infrastructure Law; the Defense Priorities and Allocations System; export controls on feedstocks to assist domestic producers in the face of foreign competition; and increasing the National Defense Stockpile inventories of rare earth elements and other strategic and critical materials related to NdFeB magnets;